Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg System of Values/The Lionsberg System of Values.md

 This book is a [[Work In Progress]].
 As we discover the universal [[Values]] that cause people, society, and nature to flourish:

-1. We are listing them here
+1. We are identifying them here
-2. We are working on simple descriptions
+2. We are starting with simple descriptions
-3. We are working towards a full Values [[Pattern Language]]
+3. We are progressing towards a full Values [[Pattern Language]]
-4. We are working to translate Values into Principles and Practices that can guide our lives and society
+4. We are working to translate Values into Principles and Practices that can guide our lives, society and human operating system

 ## Values Pattern Language